Relativity free of coordinates: Relation between two spaces

 while Eq.~\eqref{transversal plane relation} yields

-Within the described coordinate-free approach, the relationships \eqref {time transformation}, \eqref{longitude transformation} and \eqref{transversal plane transformation} can be view as transformation rules.
-To show the dependence on the frames A and B explicitly one should only decipher the notation introduced by Eq.~\eqref{velocity symmetry} and Eq.~\eqref{decomposition}:
+Within the described coordinate-free approach, the relationships \eqref {time transformation}, \eqref{longitude transformation} and \eqref{transversal plane transformation} turn out to be transformation rules between spaces.
+To show the dependence on the spaces A and B explicitly one should only decipher the notation introduced by Eq.~\eqref{velocity symmetry} and Eq.~\eqref{decomposition}: